theseanything/civilservicelgbt.github.io/_posts/2019-02-05-vice-chair-appointments.md

 ### Application deadline

-The deadline for applications is 1 March 2019.
+The deadline for applications is 1 April 2019.
 Late applications will not be accepted.

 Applications will be marked on a 1 to 7 scale, as used in standard Civil Service recruitment.

-If you score above the minimum pass mark, you will be invited to interview in late March and will commence the role from 1 April 2019.
+If you score above the minimum pass mark, you will be invited to interview in late April and will commence the role from 1 May 2019.

 ## Role description